Want to know a little more?

 of this road since we can't get official permission to do so.

 Here are a few images of rail trails in other parts of the country (some have active train service)

 that inspire us to want to see our rail trail in this area opened.

-Some runners have asked why we have a beach crossing in the Run by the Sea.
+Participants often ask why we have a beach crossing in the Run by the Sea.
 That's because it's currently the only legal way to get from Wilder Ranch to the northern bluff trails.

 Click here to view our full proposal for the Ohlone Rail Trail.

 This year, we are excited to say that the proceeds of this run will go the the